 This specific 1931 Monet Goyon MG24 was pulled from a barn near Amboise in the Loire Valley in central France and Imported in May of 2017...
 Where it is currently being restored...

 A short while after starting the restoration and a brief look into the history of Monet Goyon, we were startled by the vast number of models produced each year by Monet Goyon and Koehler-Escoffier.
-Thought to be a later 1935 Monet Goyon MG35, we soon found this was wrong, but in fact - a 1931 Monet Goyon MG24 with patented Villiers Mark VI/A engine, (a 247cc 2-stroke single).
+Producing motorcycles from their factory in Macon, Mid-France.

-Monet Goyon had a short production of the specific MG24 model, only 1 year in fact...
+The last of the "Type K" variations, the MG24, was only produced for 1 year...
 (1931-1932).
-In the one year of production, founders; Joseph Monet and Andre Goyon created two variations, the K model and the L model (L standing for Luxury).
+In the one year of production, the founders created two variations, the standard "K" and L model (L standing for Luxury/"Luxe").
 With the luxury options available at extra cost: a battery, dynamo and lighting equipment.

-From 1926 onwards, 350cc seemed to be the popular engine size used by Koehler-Escoffier and Monet et Goyon.
-Pumping out 4hp-8hp depending on which engine and gearbox combination chosen, the MG range would boast speeds of up to 90Km/h (55Mp/h), holding 12 Litres in its tank and consuming 5 litres per 100Km...
+Pumping out 2.5hp-8hp depending on which engine and gearbox combination chosen, the "Type K" racing range would boast speeds of up to 90Km/h (55Mp/h), holding 12 Litres in its tank whilst consuming 5 litres per 100Km...

-The Villiers Mark 6, A and B, shared the same crankcases and crankshaft as each other - the only difference is one is a 247cc single, the other a 343cc single... - produced in 1924/25, it's one of the only Villiers engines to have induction and exhaust out of the same way.
+The Villiers Mark 6, A and B, shared the same crankcases and crankshaft as each other - the only difference, one is a 247cc single, the other 343cc single... - produced in 1924/25, it's one of the only Villiers engines to have induction and exhaust out of the same way.
 These particular engines were primarily produced for stationary applications.